2023/2024 Housing Residential Agreement

 College Housing reserves the right to terminate a resident’s housing contract for any of the following reasons:

-- The resident does not complete enrollment or registration, withdraws from all classes, graduates or does not re-enroll, fails to maintain academic requirements, fails to complete payments on time, or violates the terms of this housing contract or the St. Clair County Community College Student Code of Conduct.
+2. The resident does not complete enrollment or registration, withdraws from all classes, graduates or does not re-enroll, fails to maintain academic requirements, fails to complete payments on time, or violates the terms of this housing contract or the St. Clair County Community College Student Code of Conduct.

-- The resident abandons the space with owed and unpaid housing charges, or College Housing has reason to believe the resident has vacated the space with no intent to return.
+3. The resident abandons the space with owed and unpaid housing charges, or College Housing has reason to believe the resident has vacated the space with no intent to return.

-- The resident and College Housing staff mutually agree to terminate the contract.
+4. The resident and College Housing staff mutually agree to terminate the contract.

 Contract termination procedure

-Residents requesting termination of their housing contract must complete and submit the Housing Contract Termination Request form, available at the residence hall front desk or the housing office.
-This form is to be completed and turned in to the front desk or Manager of College Housing.
-If a resident moves out without completing a Housing Contract Termination Request form, they will continue to be responsible for the financial obligations of their contract.
+Residents requesting termination of their housing contract must submit the Housing Contract Termination Request form, available at the residence hall front desk or the housing office.
+This form is to be completed and turned in to the front desk or the Manager of College Housing.
+If a resident moves out without completing a Housing Contract Termination Request form, they may continue to be responsible for the financial obligations of their contract.
 Filling out the Housing Contract Termination Request form does not guarantee the resident will be released from the financial obligations of the contract.
 For this reason, it is recommended that residents do not sign any other leases or contracts for other housing options until they are notified in writing of their confirmed contract termination.

 Valid contract termination reasons include but are not limited, to:

-- Graduation.
+1. Graduation.

-- Transferring schools.
+2. Transferring schools.

-- Other.
+4. Other.

-In order for a resident to withdraw from living in College Housing in the winter semester, the resident must submit the Housing Contract Termination Request form by the listed dates in the Important Resident Dates Calendar found in this document.
-If a resident wishes to reapply to housing after canceling their contract, the resident will be added to the end of the waitlist and offered a vacancy as available.
+In order for a resident to withdraw from living in College Housing in the winter semester, the resident must submit the Housing Contract Termination Request form by the listed dates in the “Important Resident Dates Calendar” found in this document.
+If a resident wishes to re-apply for housing after canceling their contract, the resident will be added to the end of the waitlist and offered a vacancy as available.

 If a resident wishes to withdraw from housing in the winter semester after the last listed date to submit a Housing Contract Termination Request form, the resident may appeal in writing by contacting housing@sc4.edu.
 Submitting a contract termination appeal does not guarantee the release of the resident from the financial obligations of second semester.

-During the contract termination procedure, the resident may appeal for a refund, provided the contract will be terminated (see “Refund policy”).
+During the contract termination procedure, the resident may appeal for a refund, provided the contract will be terminated (see “Refund Policy”).

 Emergency removal or relocation